dotnet/runtime/docs/design/specs/runtime-async.md

 ### I.8.4.5 Sync and Async Methods

 Methods may be either 'sync' or 'async'.
+Async method definitions are methods attributed with `[MethodImpl(MethodImplOptions.Async)]`.
+Inside async method bodies, certain methods are also invokable by a special signature encoding, described in [### I.8.6.1.5 Method signatures].

+Applicability of `MethodImplOptions.Async`:
+* The `[MethodImpl(MethodImplOptions.Async)]` only has effect when applied to method definitions that return generic or nongeneric variants of Task or ValueTask.
+* The `[MethodImpl(MethodImplOptions.Async)]` only has effect when applied to method definitions with CIL implementation.
-Async method definitions are methods with CIL implementation and with a return type of `System.Threading.Task`, `System.Threading.ValueTask`, `System.Threading.Task<T>`, or `System.Threading.ValueTask<T>` attributed with `[MethodImpl(MethodImplOptions.Async)]`.
-The `[MethodImpl(MethodImplOptions.Async)]` has no effect outside of this pattern.
-Async method definitions are only valid inside async-capable assemblies.
+* Async method definitions are only valid inside async-capable assemblies.
 An async-capable assembly is one which references a corlib containing an `abstract sealed class RuntimeFeature` with a `public const string` field member named `Async`.
-Inside async method bodies, certain methods are also invokable by a special signature encoding, described in [### I.8.6.1.5 Method signatures].
+* Combining MethodImplOptions.Async with MethodImplOptions.Synchronized is invalid.
+* Applying `MethodImplOptions.Async` to methods with `byref` or `ref-like` parameters is invalid.
+* Applying `MethodImplOptions.Async` to vararg methods is invalid.

 Sync methods are all other methods.